lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

                 url: 'https://github.com/lishtys/'
 ---

-Greetings, I'm Chen Mi, a game engineer in the Therapeutic Games and Apps Lab and a graduate student in University of Utah, going to receive the master degree from the Entertainment Arts and Engineering Program in May 2019.
-Our team received funding from V.A.
+> Greetings, I'm Chen Mi, a game engineer in the Therapeutic Games and Apps Lab and a graduate student in University of Utah, receiving the master degree from the Entertainment Arts and Engineering Program in May 2019.

+> Our team received funding from V.A.
 National Innovators to create the Surgical Safety System with V.A.
 Health Care System Center, being deployed in Salt Lake City.

 # Experience

-I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, where we shipped two multiple player mobile games: Pili Incredible, Era War, from which I learned great industrial experience in game development, built up professional skills, familiar with work pipeline, forme the motivation for further study in game filed.
+I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, having shipped two multiple player mobile games: Pili Incredible, Era War.
+I learned great industrial experience in game development, built up professional skills, familiar with work pipeline, forme the motivation for further study in game filed.

 During my graduate study life, I developed my skills in game engineering.
 I built a datatable framework for The Red Moon with the experience in Unity, integrating a basic server made by myself.

 Currently, for interest in rendering, I'm working on CM_Engine project alone, and making MEATY MCSKIN BONES using Unreal, shipping in Steam this summer.

 ---